 In 2015, Victor joined StudentsFirst Tennessee, where he was able to utilize his expertise by building and maintaining sustainable relationships with communities throughout the state in the collective effort to implement quality education reform policies.
 As the Tennessee outreach director, he plans to continue his efforts to ensure that all Tennessee children have access to a world-class education.

 Victor holds a bachelor’s degree in history from Rhodes College and a master’s of education with a concentration in educational leadership from Christian Brothers University.
-In his spare time, Victor enjoys reading, exercising and practicing his Spanish.
+In his spare time, Victor enjoys reading, exercising and hunting.

 I aspire to be like Frederick Douglass.
 Here’s why: